abailess/ARON/README.md

 Includes...

-OCEAN-EYE: Oregon Coastal Environments Autonomous Network for Ecosystem Yield Evaluation
+OCEAN-EYE: Ocean and Coastal Environments Autonomous Network for Ecosystem Yield Evaluation

 - Arduino code for 3 radiometer complex (downwelling irradiance, diffuse skylight radiance, upwelling radiance) for ESP32 and 3 MKR0's running the Hammamatsu C12880ma.
 MKR code is using GroupGets breakout board for the hammamtsu.